web2project/modules-todos/README.md

 Changelog
 =====================================

-2.0 Updated to use web2project v3.0 functionality
+1.2 Updated to use web2project v3.0 functionality
--
+-  Various css tweaks to simplify the styles;
+-  Removed the variable passing rendered unneeded in web2project v3.0+;
+-  Removed the old store() method in favor of using our pre/post hooks;

 1.1 Minor configuration tweaks
 -  On deleting an item, the screen scrolls up to the top of the page;